dpb070/p4-dougcscie15/README.md

 tests available for user result logging.
 The test definition may include validation ranges for result entry as well as default warning limits.
-  * Result logging (user) - users may enter results for defined tests
-  * Warning limits (user) - users may enter their individual warning limits for test results for flagging in the application display
+  * Result logging (user) - users may enter results for defined tests for test results for flagging in the application display
 * Additional Details
   * Application Installation